DTM Trophy: History

 On 20 October 2019 it was announced that the ITR e.V. sanctioning body would create the GT4-based sports car racing series as the replacement of proposed Formula European Masters which was cancelled due to lack of entries, with plans to debut in 2020 after following the merger of GP3 Series and FIA Formula 3 European Championship to create FIA Formula 3 Championship.
 On the same date ITR e.V. announced that DTM Trophy would be introduced and thus would be scheduled to debut from 2020 season onwards.
 The series folded following the 2022 season after ADAC acquired the rights of the parent series and decided to continue running the ADAC GT4 Germany as its only GT4-series.

 Cars

 DTM Trophy cars utilized GT4-based mass-produced sports cars starting from the 2020 season.

 Tyres

-On 30 December 2019 it was announced that South Korean tyre manufacturer Hankook Tire would be selected as official tyre partner beginning from 2020 until at least 2023 season.
+On 30 December 2019 it was announced that South Korean tyre manufacturer Hankook would be selected as official tyre partner beginning from 2020 until at least 2023 season.